There's plenty of sites that charge admission but what do you recommend doing for sure that happens to be free?

 The Writers Museum and Makars Court next door

 Is Holyrood free?
-If so, then go and visit it almost 6 years ago
+If so, then go and visit it about 6 years ago

 Several months in Edinburgh and I was able to do all sorts, both free and others not so free.